BEFORE YOU GO

 First of all, take a deep breath.
 You’ve already packed a spare set of clothes, your passport, money, and camera in your carry-on.
 Next, provide the airline with contact and delivery information for your first stop.
 Let our ground operator there know that your luggage has been lost, and they will track it while you enjoy your stay.

-Both Chile and antarctica are healthy and hospitable regions to visit.
-However, health concerns throughout the world change regularly so we strongly recommend that you consult your physician regarding medications and immunizations that are recommended or mandatory. you can also check the Center for disease Control and Prevention (cdc.gov/travel).
-The following vaccinations are highly recommended:
+Both Chile and Antarctica are healthy and hospitable regions to visit.
+However, health concerns throughout the world change regularly so we strongly recommend that you consult your physician regarding medications and immunizations that are recommended or mandatory. you can also check the Center for Disease Control and Prevention.
+The following vaccinations are recommended for travel to Chile (none are required for Antarctica):

 - Hepatitis A & B